-Join our EAT-PD: Enabling Academic Transitions through Professional Development Information Session on Wednesday, 8th December 2021 at 13:00 to learn more about this exciting CPD opportunity for new and early career lecturers at MTU, i.e. lecturers who have been teaching full-time for three years or less, please get in touch with Dr Eileen O’Leary (firstname.lastname@example.org).
+A short recording introducing you to EAT-PD: Enabling Academic Transitions through Professional Development and outlining what it entails is available below.
+If you would like to learn more about this exciting CPD opportunity for new and early career lecturers at MTU, i.e. lecturers who have been teaching full-time for three years or less, please get in touch with Dr Eileen O’Leary (firstname.lastname@example.org).

 EAT-PD is a 15-week, semester-long, experiential programme (1 hour per week) using proven teaching strategies in a supportive, friendly and constructive environment.
 Learners will subsequently deploy these activities in their classrooms and gain useful feedback from other learners and peers through reflective practice.

 Feedback from previous programme participants has been overwhelmingly positive, not just about course content and processes but also about the collegiality and community of learning that emerges among the cohorts.
 This community is more important than ever as staff starting out on their MTU teaching careers are doing so in different and changing circumstances.

 Please note the following key dates for Semester 1 2022:

 - Closing date for applications is Thursday, 16th June 2022 at 13:00

 - Applicants will be notified by Friday, 17th of June 2022